excellalabs/docker-workshop-2/README.2.md

     - scale
 1. Create a service
 1. Update app

 ## Setup: Set up a Kubernetes cluster

 **Kubernetes Cluster Overview**

-The master is the machine where the control plane components run, including etcd (the cluster database) and the API server (which the kubectl CLI communicates with).
+The master is the machine where the control plane components run, including etcd (the cluster database) the API server (which the kubectl CLI communicates with) and the controller manager.

 To initialize the master, first choose the pod network plugin you want and check if it requires any parameters to be passed to kubeadm while initializing the cluster.

 kubeadm init will first run a series of pre-checks to ensure that the machine is ready to run Kubernetes.
 It will expose warnings and exit on errors.
 It will then download and install the cluster database and control plane components.

 [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) is a toolkit that helps you bootstrap a best-practice Kube cluster in an easy, reasonably secure and extensible way.
 It's aim to to set up a minimum viable cluster that passes the [Kubernetes Conformance tests](https://kubernetes.io/blog/2017/10/software-conformance-certification/).

 ## **EXERCISE: Set up the cluster**